kc9000/Hasty-Features/README.md

 Here are some of the functionality highlights:

 - Image Modal with Carousel
-- Public Url coded to be able to easily accessed
+- Public Url coded for quick/easy access
 - Mapping and Switch functions for Images, Services, and Amenities w/ State management
 - Icons for Amenities and Services
 - Google Maps API